Every profession has tools they rely on that accommodate their success, and trading is no different.

-Support and resistance levels help traders identify where a potential price bottom or top is.
-They both are used in various situations, whether one is long or short on a position.
+Support and resistance levels help traders identify where a potential price, bottom, or top is.
+They are used in various situations, whether long or short, on a position.

 The lower support level can act as a safety zone of assurance for someone going long on an asset, signaling a possible opportune time to buy.
 In the same instance, it can tell a trader when to exit their long if the support is broken, meaning that further downside is likely.